MarneeDear/presentations/it-summit/interactive/dotnetcore-workshop/README.md

 dotnet new --list
 ```

-The Class Library templates shortname is `classlib`.
+The Class Library templates short name is `classlib`.

 Remember the usage?